 Why buy life insurance

 Dennis, a 60-year-old retired construction worker, illustrates one example of a typical reason to purchase life insurance.
 Recently divorced and remarried, he didn’t renew his term life policy when it ended, because his children were self-supporting.
 But Dennis and his new wife, Joan, just bought a small townhome together.
 So, to help Joan pay the mortgage if he passes away first, Dennis quickly and easily purchased a whole life insurance policy that will pay $50,000 to Joan when he dies.
-He chose an affordable life insurance policy with no medical exam and didn’t even have to give a blood sample.
+He chose a life insurance policy with no medical exam and didn’t even have to give a blood sample.

 Then there’s Heather, a 54-year-old teacher and a widow.
 She supports herself and her daughter, Tina, now in college.
 Heather and Tina are comfortably able to live in their house because Heather’s husband, who had a whole life insurance policy, also purchased a $10,000 term life policy for final expenses.